dustinvtran/bayesrl/README.md

 * Rodrigo Gomes \<rgomes@mit.edu\>

 ## Description
 `BayesRL` is a Python library for reinforcement learning using Bayesian approaches.
-As it is currently in development, we start by implementing a system for solving (PO)MDPs using ...
+It stores both agents and environments under separate classes, where an agent class is a learning algorithm and environments are tasks that the agent must solve.
+We include agents and environments for solving and implementing both Markov decision processes (MDPs) and partially observable Markov decision processes (POMDPs).

 Examples can be found in the directory `tests/`.
 More documentation can be found in the [wiki](../../wiki).